The Black Town Under Lake Martin: A Father & Son’s Dream Of Greatness

 John’s new fortunes allowed him to become the local bank.
 He began bankrolling mortgages for white and Black buyers as well as lending money to white neighbors.
 Once a slave, now a rich and powerful man with generational wealth.
 All three of his children would receive a college education, which was rare for a Black family in the late 1800s.
 John Benson had accomplished so much and his son Will would continue to build on his father’s legacy.

 William E. Benson was born in 1873 to John and Julia Benson.
 Growing up watching his father build the community he grew up in, young John wanted to follow in his dad’s footsteps.
 Like his father, Will valued education.
-He first attended Fisk University in Nashville, TN, but eventually graduated from Howard University in 1985.
+He first attended Fisk University in Nashville, TN but eventually graduated from Howard University in 1885.

 The Kowaliga Academic and Industrial Institute was incorporated in 1898.
 The school educated young Black children in the community for almost 40 years.
 He even had a board of trustees which included Booker T. Washington and Oscar Garrison Villard.